mikecarper/meshfirmware/README.md

 Overview
 --------

-The script performs the following key tasks:
+The [script](https://github.com/mikecarper/meshfirmware/blob/main/firmware.sh) does the following:

-1.  **Cache Management & Internet Check:**

-    *   Checks if an internet connection is available.

 *   Updates a local cache file with GitHub release data if it is older than 6 hours.

 *   Falls back to using the cached data if no internet connection is detected.

-2.  **Release Selection:**

 *   Parses the JSON release data to build a list of firmware release versions.

 *   Appends labels (such as _(alpha)_, _(beta)_, _(rc)_, or _(pre-release)_) based on the release tag.

-    *   Supports automatic selection of a release version via the --version command-line option or presents an interactive menu if not provided.

-3.  **Firmware Download & Extraction:**

-    *   Identifies firmware assets whose filenames start with firmware- and end with the chosen version string.

-    *   Downloads any missing firmware zip assets to a dedicated download directory.

-4.  **Device Detection & Firmware Matching:**
+*   Prepends the ! label if the release has known issues.

 *   Uses lsusb to detect connected USB devices.

-    *   Normalizes firmware filenames to extract the product name.
+*   If more than one matching USB device exists, the user is prompted to choose the correct one.

 *   Matches the detected device against available firmware files.

 *   If more than one matching firmware file exists, the user is prompted to choose the correct one.

-5.  **Operation Mode (Update vs Install):**

-    *   Allows the user (or command-line arguments) to choose between an update or an install operation.

 *   For ESP32 devices, the script adjusts the update script (e.g., changes baud rate from 115200 to 1200) as required.
+    Also allows the user to choose between an update or an install operation

 *   Stops any systemd service locking the device before proceeding and restarts it afterward.

-6.  **Dependency Checks & Execution:**

-    *   Ensures that necessary dependencies (e.g., Python, pipx, esptool, meshtastic CLI, jq, curl) are installed.

-    *   Uses the first available Python interpreter to run esptool.

-    *   Optionally runs the update/install script automatically if the --run option is provided.

 Usage
 -----